 There are certainly many who have the heart of an apostle, and even a calling to function in the capacity of an apostle – namely, carrying the gospel to un-reached places and planting churches (Rom 15:20, 1 Cor 3:10-11, Gal 1:6-10).
 To walk in the authority and title of an apostle, however, and to command the same rites of an apostle (such as access to church finances) requires an authentication only God himself can give.
-I do believe God is still in the business of making apostles, and marks some today with such signs (function, not title), but the number of false apostles has increased as well, and church leadership is now determined in part by good marketing.
 I’ve seen long lines of apostleship established in modern churches, but they ultimately trace back to an illegitimate apostleship starting with one man who lacked the apostolic marks, or was given some form of sainthood after he died, indirectly authenticating anyone he apprenticed.
 It’s easy to establish a form of structure with the appearance of authority, but without validation by means of the scriptural litmus tests for an apostle, it all comes down to effective persuasion.

-So what of those who have the heart of an apostle, but are not yet walking in the fullness of their calling, as evidenced by their marks?
 Certainly God still places it on people’s hearts to plant churches and spread the gospel, and spiritual giftings obviously need to be grown into (2 Tim 1:6).
 It seems fit that those who would seek to be apostles should at least live as the apostles lived.
 This means absolute humility, and willingness to live in poverty if necessary (Acts 4:9-13), rather than preaching prosperity sermons, which Paul called a doctrine by men of corrupt mind (1 Tim 6:5).
 The apostles built the church and set her into motion, but were for the most part martyred in the end.
 The apostles promoted unity, and in fact even facilitated the financial support between different churches.
 The Corinthian church and the churches in Galatia were both financially supporting the church in Jerusalem, most likely due to a famine occurring at the time (1 Cor 16:1-4).
-Paul facilitated this, and may have even carried the money himself.
-Those who have the heart of an apostle can certainly be effective at serving as an apostle, without presuming their own authority.
 Above all, one should keep to and not go beyond the written word (1 Cor 4:6).

 If someone were an apostle, what is apostolic authority anyway?
 True apostles had direct authority from God to blueprint the church; is that relevant today any more?
 In order to walk in an apostle’s authority, the original apostles had to step outside of the same pharisaical power structure that could have overtaken them in the same way.
 They had authority from God, but it was to build up the church and not to lord over it – they were given authority, not lordship.
 They knew that the church had to be autonomous, and they themselves became the men who set God’s plan for the church in motion.
 Once the church had been established, we see the apostles stepping back to lead by exhortation more so than authority.
 Even the major crisis of the circumcision party showed the apostles in an advisory role, alongside the church elders during the Jerusalem Council (Acts 15:2, 15:6).